ujji8055/content/Packs/SafeNet_Trusted_Access/Integrations/SafeNetTrustedAccess/README.md

 ### sta-delete-user
 ***
-Delete user from the tenant.
+Delete a user from the tenant.

 #### Base Command